 The department lists the most wanted fugitives on its website.5 Clicking on the download info button brings up a new page with details about the fugitive, including warrant details.

-Retrieve Warrant Details Through County Agencies & Courts in Mississippi
+Retrieve Warrant Details via County Agencies & Courts in MS

 When running a warrant search through the county resources below, it’s beneficial to know the offender’s ID number.
 Learn more about searching for warrant information through county agencies in the state.